twardokus/cv2x-traffic-generator/README.md

 # Installation

-The build dependencies are the same as for srsLTE and can be found [here](https://github.com/srsLTE/srsLTE#build-instructions).
+The build dependencies are the same as for srsRAN and can be found [here](https://github.com/srsRAN/srsRAN#build-instructions).

 ### Download and build:
 ```